NethermindEth/Forta-Agents/Yearn-agents/InstantWithdrawl/README.md

 Describe each of the type of alerts fired by this agent

-- FORTA-7
+- Year-agent-7
-  - Fired when a transaction consumes more gas than 1,000,000 gas
+  - Fired when an account isn't able to withdraw.
-  - Severity is always set to "medium" (mention any conditions where it could be something else)
+  - Severity is always set to "info"
-  - Type is always set to "suspicious" (mention any conditions where it could be something else)
+  - Type is always set to "Unknown"
-  - Mention any other type of metadata fields included with this alert
+  - metadata - gives the balance information of the target address